The Founder’s Journey:

 One evening, I found myself sitting by Lake Wanaka, staring at the still water and the mountains beyond it, thinking about my life.
 My future.
 My worth.

 I had given my life to the Navy, and they discarded it like I meant nothing.
-Every new DD-214 felt like a breakup letter from an institution I still loved.
+Every new DD-214 felt like a breakup letter from an institution I loved.

 That day in Wanaka was the crossroads.